All blog posts

 2. Demonstrate how your sustainability initiative will benefit your business

-If you already have a possible solution in mind, you most likely found a list of its benefits on the website.
-Listing those in your business case is already a good first step, but your management also wants to know if there are specific benefits for your company with the investment.
-Then highlight those extra or add them, because they make your business case much stronger.
-Plus, that way you have some elements you can report on later.
+If you already have a potential solution in mind, you'll likely find a list of its benefits on the website.
+Including these in your business case is a good first step, but your management will also want to know if the investment offers any specific benefits for your company.
+Highlight these or include them, as they'll make your business case much stronger.
+Plus, this will give you several elements to report on later.

 Some examples: